 HLD – High-Level Design – Architects and senior developers create the architecture of the software product to be built.

 LLD stands for Low-Level Design.
 Senior developers are in charge of this.
 It explains how each and every aspect of the product, as well as each component, should function.
 Only the design, not the code, will be seen here.

-This phase produces a High-Level Document and a Low-Level Document, which are used as inputs in the next phase of 7 phases of software development life cycle.
+This phase produces a High-Level Document and a Low-Level Document, which are used as inputs in the next phase of 7 stages of system development life cycle.

 4. System Development Life Cycle: Development

 The development stage is when programmers write code and build the application based on the design papers and specifications that were created earlier.

 In these seven phases of the systems development life cycle the product programme code is written in accordance with the design document’s specifications.
 All of the preliminary planning and outlining should, in principle, make the actual development step pretty simple.

 Developers will follow the organization’s coding rules and use various tools such as compilers, debuggers, and interpreters.

 C++, PHP, and other programming languages are examples of common programming languages.
 Based on the project specs and requirements, developers will select the appropriate programming code.